 Selected areas at Aarhus University have already been designated as areas of biodiversity.
-In 2022 and the years ahead, more trial areas will be allocated to biodiversity projects, which will contribute to the university’s sustainable development.
+From 2022 and the years ahead, more trial areas will be allocated to biodiversity projects, which will contribute to the university’s sustainable development.
 Read more on this webpage.

 The areas of biodiversity are part of the overall vision at AU for the sustainable development of campus.
 They can also be used for research, for teaching about ecosystems and plant and animal species, or as social meeting places.